JValtteri/gtycoon/README.md

  - Market is still modelled in a sub-optimal way and some customers will buy an objectivelly "worse product" over a same priced competitor.
- - Simple "Headlines" for chip announcements (buggy)
+ - Simple "Headlines" for chip announcements
  - Single line of architecture research
  - Node research
  - Autosave and Load game